drewtodd/ocsr-newsletter/content/issues/2023-05/venerable-master.md

 ### Kudos to Our Lecture Crew

-A special thank you to the lecture crew, **Robert Schultz**, **Lucas**, and **Robert Schmidt**, for successfully conveying a wealth of information during the day-and-a-half event.
+A special thank you to the lecture crew, **Robert Schultz**, **Lucas Kastner**, and **Robert Schmidt**, for successfully conveying a wealth of information during the day-and-a-half event.
 Your efforts to ensure that our new members received an enriching and enlightening experience are truly commendable.

 ---